 - How to design an app?

-- How do I create an app from scratch?
+- How to create an app from scratch?

 - What are the steps to creating an app?

-People are now spending more time on mobile applications than a website.
+People are now spending more time on mobile applications than on a website.
 According to ComScore, mobile users are spending 87% of their time in apps.
-An app brings better user engagement, boosts the number of returning customers, improve communication and many other benefits.
-If you have an idea or you’re running a business, there won’t be a better time to invest in an app, expand your brand awareness, reach and ultimately sales.
+An app brings better user engagement, boosts the number of returning customers, improves communication, and many other benefits.
+If you have an idea or you’re running a business, there won’t be a better time to invest in an app, expand your brand awareness, reach, and ultimately sales.

 1. Define your objectives

 Smartphone app development is a time taking process.
 Companies spend a lot of money to develop and maintain their app.
 But if your objectives are not clear, you probably won’t get the desired benefit.